YuluZhang213/YuluZhang213.github.io/_pages/about.md

 &nbsp; *Yulu Zhang*
 <div class='paper-box'><div class='paper-box-image'><div class="badge"></div><img src='images/RPLIDAR.png' alt="sym" width="100%"></div>
 <div class='paper-box-text' markdown="1">
-- This video analyzes robotics and the UN Sustainable Development Goals(SDGs) in detail.
+- This video describes the working principle and experimental methodology of the SLAMTEC RPLIDAR A2M12.
-- Combining robotics with the SDGs and presenting the opportunities, challenges and ethical issues that arise.
+- The specific data of this LIDAR at different detection distances (1-5 meters) are listed.
+The errors are thus analyzed to determine the detection performance of this LIDAR.
+In addition, the minimum and maximum distances that can be detected by this lidar were measured.
+- Furthermore, the spot sizes of this lidar at different distances were listed.
+From this, the beam divergence angle and angular resolution were derived.
+The detection performance of the lidar was further determined.
 </div>
 </div>